kbialek/ulauncher-bitwarden/README.md

 DONE:
 =====
+- implement lock timeout: erase passphrase after X seconds of not using the extension (set in preferences)
 - remove the "/" prefix in entry names
 - show notification when something is copied to clipboard
 - show notification when correct passphrase is entered